SeanoNET/RoomTempDashboard/README.md

 ```

 ## Creating the SQL Database <a name="Creating-the-SQL-Database"></a>

+> If running the local version of the [RoomTempMQTTConsumer](https://github.com/SeanoNET/RoomTempMQTTConsumer) you do not need to create the database and tables manually.

 Create a table called `SensorData` - The output from the [Stream Analytics Job](#Creating-the-Stream-Analytics-job)